James Claypoole: Marriages and children

 He was father-in-law to both the miniature portraitist James Peale and Col. Timothy Matlack (1730–1829), a Free Quaker, merchant, surveyor, architect, statesman, and patriot in the American Revolution.

 Death

-He died on September 21, 1784, in Philadelphia, Pennsylvania, and is interred at Old Saint Pauls Episcopal Church Cemetery, in Philadelphia, Pennsylvania.
+He died on September 21, 1784, in Philadelphia, Pennsylvania, and is interred at Old Saint Paul's Episcopal Church Cemetery, in Philadelphia, Pennsylvania.

 A portrait of James Claypoole Sr. by James Peale and/or Charles Willson Peale is in the Pennsylvania Academy of the Fine Arts, Philadelphia, Pennsylvania.